Database of Pages and Links

 After a website has been crawled, all its data are stored in the Site Visualizer project (*.SVZ file) as tables of one simple database, which has the following scheme:

 The program has a built-in local Database Management System (DBMS), which is being installed automatically along with Site Visualizer.
 All predefined reports are written using SQL.

 To better understand how reports work, right-click the All Responses report and select the Edit... command in the context menu.
 The SQL text will be as follows:

-SELECT response, response_code, COUNT(*) AS number FROM links GROUP BY response, response_code ORDER BY response_code
+SELECT response, response_code, COUNT(*) AS number FROM pages GROUP BY response, response_code ORDER BY response_code